Homemade Ceiling Traps:

 If you have a drop ceiling grid, measure the center points of the grids you will be mounting to and them mark the same distances on the boards.
 All in all, it will take about two hours to finish and install.

 I chose not to paint my panels since they looked nice the way they are.
 Otherwise, you can paint or stain them at will.

-What happens is the sound bounces betwen the boards and the ceiling and just dies there... before it reaches your precious listening ears.
+What happens is the sound bounces between the boards and the ceiling and just dies there... before it reaches your precious listening ears.
 This will increase the soundstage, depth and more!
-An option is to put absorbant material on the boards on the side facing the ceiling, to better absorb the soundwaves that get trapped there.
-I left mine in the rough, without any absorbant material.
+An option is to put absorbent material on the boards on the side facing the ceiling, to better absorb the soundwaves that get trapped there.
+I left mine in the rough, without any absorbent material.

 Let me know how your turns out!

 YOU OLD BAG!